 Winning Price = Combined Score No2 + $0.01

 3. Content Relevance Score.

 This is similar to the Quality Score in Google Adwords which every keyword gets.
 How the Quality Score is calculated is a secret of both, Google and LinkedIn, but the factors taken into consideration are known.

 Similar to Google, LinkedIn requires a higher CTR(click-through ratio) or having more from the people who see your ads click on them.
 A CTR ration lower that 0.025% on LinkedIn post means that you are probably not likely to win many auctions.

 Other factors helping to increase your CRS are shares of your post, comments, likes and follows.
 Unlike Google, LinkedIn does not expose your quality score.
 Testing a variety of messages, images and styles can be a way of establishing what works best for you.

-Having a high relevancy score is important, but if your goal is generating leads, then what matters is now how many people follow, share and like, but how man people convert on your landing page.
-At least according to the official guidelines of LinkedIn there is now connection between your relevancy score and the experience on your landing page.
-In Google you can get a severely penalised for a bad landing page experience which is a major difference on the quality of ads on both platforms.
+Having a high relevancy score is important.
+If your goal is generating leads, then what matters is not social actions, but conversions on your landing page.
+According to LinkedIn there is now connection between your relevancy score and the experience on your landing page.
+Google can severely penalise a bad landing page experience.
+This is why until recently there was a major difference in the quality of ads on both platforms.

 So happy targeting and see you next week!